 “God is a free enterpriser because he expects a return on His investments.”

 At once a father, professor, librarian, editor, publisher, and author, Lester DeKoster leaves a powerful legacy that resonates far beyond the borders of his school and denomination.
 In 1951 DeKoster became director of the library at Calvin College and Seminary, affiliated with the Christian Reformed Church in Grand Rapids, Michigan.
-During his tenure at the college, DeKoster was influential in expanding the holdings of the H. Henry Meeter Center for Calvin Studies, one of the preeminent collections of Calvinist and Reformed texts in the world.
+During his tenure at the college, DeKoster was influential in expanding the holdings of what would become the H. Henry Meeter Center for Calvin Studies, one of the preeminent collections of Calvinist and Reformed texts in the world.
 DeKoster also amassed an impressive personal library of some 10,000 books, which includes a wide array of sources testifying to both the breadth and depth of his intellectual vigor.

 DeKoster was a professor of speech at the college, and enjoyed taking up the part of historic Christianity and confessional Reformed theology in debates on doctrinal and social issues that pressed the church throughout the following decades.
 One target of his sharp wit lamented, “It’s been a long time ago that I was so chastised, and that publicly.”
 But both his public debates and private correspondence were marked by a spirit of charity that tempered and directed the needed words of rebuke.